aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to TSV" h2="Export CGM File to TSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert CGM files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The conversion process involves two steps.

+The first step is to use Aspose.PDF for .NET to export the CGM file to XLSX.
+Aspose.PDF for .NET is a powerful library that enables developers to create, read, edit, and convert PDF documents within .NET applications.
+It supports a wide range of features, including the ability to export CGM files to XLSX.

+The second step is to use Aspose.Cells for .NET to convert the XLSX file to TSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets within .NET applications.
+It supports a wide range of features, including the ability to convert XLSX files to TSV.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to TSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TSV.
+Using Aspose.Total for .NET, developers can easily convert CGM files to TSV within any .NET, C#, ASP.NET and VB.NET applications.
+The conversion process involves two steps: exporting the CGM file to XLSX using Aspose.PDF for .NET, and then converting the XLSX file to TSV using Aspose.Cells for .NET.
+Both components are included in the Aspose.Total for .NET suite, making it easy for developers to quickly and easily convert CGM files to TSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}